jeremyber/warpstream-tableflow-guide/README.md

 3. Configure Shadow Traffic

 - Supply and create your `license.env` file for ShadowTraffic in the root of this project.
+  - You can obtain a ShadowTraffic License for generating data [here](https://shadowtraffic.io/pricing.html).

-- Review and customize customers-orders.json for your data simulation needs.
+- Review and customize [customers-orders.json](customers-orders.json) for your data simulation needs.
 This file defines the structure and patterns of your synthetic data.

 - Start Shadow Traffic Simulation